 - Ensure that the fresh-air intake is free of debris, snow, ice, etc.

-- Have your furnace checked by a professional licensed service technician once a year to be sure it is performing properly and that it has sufficient air for proper combustion and to exhaust flue products.
+- Have your furnace checked by a professional service technician once a year to be sure it is performing properly and that it has sufficient air for proper combustion and to exhaust flue products.